victoriastuart/CV/README.md

 Artificial Intelligence & Machine Learning Special Interest Group

 * Peer Review, Academic Journals: Acta Biochimica et Biophysica Sinica; Archives of Biochemistry and Biophysics; Cancer Letters; Environmental and Molecular Mutagenesis; Eukaryotic Cell; Functional and Integrative Genomics; Genetics; Molecular and Cellular Biology; Mutagenesis; Mutation Research; NIEHS internal reviews; Proceedings of the National Academy of Sciences of the United States of America

+* Scientific Review:} Expertise in peer review of scientific research proposals, with hundreds (>230) of leading-edge academic genetics, genomics and life sciences proposals reviewed, ranging from US\$50K - US\$16M.

 * Project Leader 2000 – 2001<br>
 Supervision of graduate students in: Individual Susceptibility Group, Centre for Environmental Health, Department of Biology, University of Victoria